 Outward Bound Family expeditions are once-in-a-lifetime opportunities to experience the great outdoors with the people you love.
 These eye-opening adventures provide a new and exciting place to bond as a family, improve communication, and cultivate a shared sense of natural wonder as you explore some of the nation’s most pristine wilderness areas together.

-Families travel on the river in two-person canoes and learn to maneuver their canoes through Class I or II rapids.
-After lessons in basic river travel, students progress to learning about “reading” currents, anticipating obstacles, scouting rapids and working as an effective team to negotiate technical portions of the river.
-Students also learn about river hydrology, swimming in moving water, paddle techniques and the importance of Leave No Trace practices when camping and traveling.
+Families paddle together on the upper section of either the Namekagon or St. Croix Rivers and enjoy pristine camping within this National Scenic Riverway.
+In two-person canoes, participants learn to maneuver their team through Class I or Class II rapids.
+After lessons in basic river travel, participants learn about “reading” currents, anticipating obstacles, understanding river dynamics and working as an effective team to negotiate both technical and calm portions of the river.
+Participants also learn about weather, swimming in moving water, paddle techniques and the importance of Leave No Trace ethics when camping and traveling.